rodneyshupe/Cookbook/Recipes/Baking/Breads/Pretzels.rst

 Directions
 ----------

-1. In a bowl, mix water, salt, and sugar until combined.
-Add yeast, and let rest 5 minutes until yeast starts to foam.
+1. Mix water, salt, and sugar in a bowl until combined; add yeast and let rest until it starts to foam, 5 minutes.
-2. Add flour and 2 tablespoons of oil, and mix thoroughly until a dough forms.
+2. Add flour and 2 tablespoons of oil, and mix thoroughly until a dough forms;
-3. Remove the dough and use the remaining oil to cover the bowl.
+   remove the dough, then use the remaining oil to coat the bowl.
-4. Cover bowl with plastic wrap, and leave in a warm place for 1 hour.
+3. Cover the bowl with plastic wrap and leave in a warm place for 1 hour.
-5. Preheat oven to 450F (230C).
+4. Preheat oven to 450F (230C).
-6. Cut dough into 8 pieces and roll them out into thin ropes, twisting the two ends to form a pretzel shape.
+5. Cut dough into 8 pieces and roll into thin ropes, twisting the two ends to form a pretzel shape.
-7. Dissolve baking soda in 4 cups water in Dutch oven and bring to boil over medium-high heat.
-Boil each pretzel for 30 seconds per side.
+6. Dissolve baking soda in 4 cups water in a Dutch oven and bring to a boil over medium-high heat; boil each pretzel 30 seconds per side.
-8. Transfer pretzels to a baking sheet, brush with egg wash, and sprinkle with salt.
-Bake for 10-15 minutes, until golden brown.
+7. Transfer pretzels to a baking sheet, brush with egg wash, and sprinkle with salt; bake until golden brown, 10-15 minutes.
-9. Serve with `Mustard Dipping Sauce <#mustard-dipping-sauce>`__
+8. Serve with `Mustard Dipping Sauce <#mustard-dipping-sauce>`__